Open Innovation Portal

 AMG Consultants has produced guides to share free solutions to common problems faced by medicinal and computational chemists in not-for-profit research.

 The NTD Drug Discovery Booster

 The NTD Drug Discovery Booster aims to speed up the process and cut the cost of finding new treatments for Leishmaniasis and Chagas Disease.
-The project brings together DNDi and four pharmaceutical companies: Eisai Co Ltd, Shionogi & Co Ltd, Takeda Pharmaceutical Ltd, and AstraZeneca plc.
+The project brings together DNDi and five pharmaceutical companies: Eisai Co Ltd, Shionogi & Co Ltd, Takeda Pharmaceutical Ltd, AstraZeneca plc, and Celgene Corporation.

 The Pathogen Box